The Thomas Pages homepage

 communities often define their identity by means of their cultural practices.
 This is often reflected in their particular language or dialect and in customs relating to birth, marriage and death.
 The effect of these is so deep in the social psyche of many groups that some political movements have risen and fallen upon this factor.

-As an accumulation of social traditions, culture will always be a mixed bag in its ethical character.
-Its influence is often so subtly pervasive that it will affect human perspective to some degree - that is to say, the way we 'see' things.
-For this reason, the personal illumination of Christ within an individual's relationship to God should at some stage cause corrective variance from the general cultural norm of that person's community, which may result in social conflict.
+accumulation of social traditions, 'culture' will always be a mixed bag in its ethical character.
+Its influence is often so subtly pervasive that it will even affect human perspective to some degree – that is to say, the way we 'see' things.
+For this reason, the personal illumination of Christ within an individual's relationship to God, should at some stage cause corrective variance from the general cultural norm of that particular person's community, which may naturally result in social conflict as a side-effect.

 God's